Skip to content

 Calculate 10

 The next part summarizes all flowing pipes, listed in System Piping tab order.
 An arrow indicates flow direction between Start and Finish Points.
-Flow direction in trees is typically consistent if input logically; loops/grids show arrows in both directions.
+Flow direction in trees is typically consistent if input logically; loops/grids typically show arrows in both directions.

 • Normal Pres.: Filled if Velocity Pressure option was checked.